I have photographed over 800 women in boudoir sessions and I can say I have seen it all; from great preparation for the session, to very ill-prepared.

 Here is a list of the most common mistakes I have seen women make that have prevented their boudoir session to be the best experience possible.

-- Not getting professional hair and makeup.
-Although natural beauty is great, in photography, especially boudoir photography, it is imminent that you have your hair and makeup professionally done.
+3. Not getting professional hair and makeup.
+Although natural beauty is great, in photography, especiallyboudoir photography, it is important that you have your hair and makeup professionally done.
 You have to add fake eyelashes and airbrush makeup to really have everything to your advantage and look your best.
-You can go for a “natural” look, but even this look, requires the skill of a professional makeup artist.
+You can go for a “natural” look, but even this look requires the skill of a professional makeup artist.
 The ladies that I have photographed that decided not to have their hair and makeup professionally done ended up very disappointed because they didn’t like look like the ladies in my portraits or albums.
 Obviously, they had to come back for a second time and spend twice as much to redo their session.

 When deciding to do a boudoir session, commit to prepare for it.
 Remember why you are doing it in the first place and follow your photographer’s instructions, she knows better!

-To Book a Boudoir Session With Argentina, Artistic Photographer At Art Of Seduction Boudoir, you can CLICK HERE to take advantage of the Summer Special!
+To book a boudoir session with Argentina, Artistic Photographer at Art of Seduction Boudoir, you can CLICK HERE!